andreanozaki/Projeto-LandingPage/README.md

 ### Landing Page

-✌🏻 Uma Webpage de vendas de cursos online de confeitaria.
-Ao longo do projeto, pude aplicar técnicas avançadas de HTML e CSS, como a criação de layouts responsivos usando flexbox e CSS Grid.
-Além disso, implementei práticas modernas de design, garantindo uma interface atraente e intuitiva.
+✌🏻 A professionally designed sales webpage for online pastry courses.
+This project showcases advanced HTML and CSS techniques, including responsive layouts using flexbox and CSS Grid.
+The result is an appealing and intuitive user interface that provides an excellent user experience.

 <img width="1787" alt="LP2" src="https://github.com/andreahcodes/Projeto-LandingPage/assets/112190511/01a62440-27eb-4cbb-ac7f-29cf6914fb3b">